NVIDIA/grace-cpu-benchmarking-guide/src/platform.md

 ## Device I/O

-Full power for generic devices:
+For full power for generic devices:

 ```bash
 for i in `find /sys/devices/*/power/control` ; do